 I am still very new to the reality of vocational ministry.
 I began my role as a senior pastor in June of 2019, and since then have sought to inundate myself with as many books as possible that speak to both the functional practicality and theology of ministry.
 Charles Bridges’s The Christian Ministry comes to mind, as does Patrick Fairbairn’s Pastoral Theology, Charles Spurgeon’s Lectures to My Students, and John Henry Jowett’s The Preacher.
-I have also added Eugene Peterson’s memoir, The Pastor, The Pastor as Public Theologian, and a compendium of essays from several evangelical minds, entitled, Portraits of a Pastor to the list as well.1 The last of those titles originates from the desk of the editor Dr. Jason K. Allen, who is also the recent author of Letters to My Students, Vol. 1: On Preaching.
+I have also added Eugene Peterson’s memoir, The Pastor, The Pastor as Public Theologian, and a compendium of essays from several evangelical minds, entitled, Portraits of a Pastor to the list as well.
+(If you have any other suggested titles I should read, especially as it relates to pastoral ministry, be sure to mention those in the comments!)
+The last of those titles originates from the desk of the editor Dr. Jason K. Allen, who is also the recent author of Letters to My Students, Vol. 1: On Preaching.

 Dr. Jason K. Allen serves as the president of not only one of the foremost, thriving ministerial institutions in the United States, but also the seminary at which I am currently enrolled, Midwestern Baptist Theological Seminary (MBTS).
 My enrollment, however, has little influence on my bias of the following review.
 Dr. Allen’s On Preaching is a work that has grown from his own process of trial and error through the many occasions he has been afforded to speak and expound Scripture.
 His experiences as a ministerial student and pastor allow him to make keen observations on not only the theology of preaching but also its practicality, too.